build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 #### 4. Reinforcement Learning with Human Feedback (RLHF)

 LLM model is powerful with lots of great capabilities.
 But like two sides of a coin, what is "good" text is subjective and hard to define.
-There are existing evaluation tools such as [ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)) measure the performance, but that's still not good enough.
+There are existing evaluation tools such as [ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)), that measures model performance, but that's still not good enough.
-Here comes the Reinforcement Learning with Human Feedback (RLHF) approach.
+**Reinforcement Learning with Human Feedback (RLHF)** approach can help here.

 ![RLHF](images/RLHF.png)

   ***image source*** - [RLHF](https://arxiv.org/pdf/2203.02155.pdf)

-As shown in the figure, this technique contains three parts:
+As shown in the figure above, RLHF contains three parts:
    1. Supervised fine tuning (SFT).
    2. Reward Model training, based on human feedback.
 Basically define what "good" looks like.
    3. Reinforcement Learning on this Reward Model.
-This part is to fine-tuning the model.
+This part is to further fine-tuning the model.

 Human feedback would be subjective, but what RLHF doing well is to aggregate human preferences at scale.

-One use case of RLHF with LLM is de-toxicity of output.
+One example use case of RLHF with LLM is de-toxicity of outputs.

 ### Summary - it is all about Customization and Optimization